-17.2.1 Classification:

-- a.
+- 17.2.1 Classification: - a.
 Subject to Article 17.2.1 (d), all components used in Formula One cars and all equipment used to support a Competitor's operations during a Championship shall be classified as a Listed Team Component (LTC), or a Standard Supply Component (SSC), or a Prescribed Design Component (PDC), or a Transferable Component (TRC), or an Open Source Component (OSC), each as defined in Article 17.3-17.7 (inclusive). - b.
 Unless otherwise specified, such components/equipment will be classified as LTC. - c.
-All Aerodynamic Components described in Article 3 of these Technical Regulations are LTC, unless specifically defined as PDC. - d.
+All Aerodynamic Components described in Article 3 of these Technical Regulations are LTC, unless specifically defined as PDC or OSC.

+- d.
 Power Unit components shown in the column "Definitions Article 5.1.2" of the table in Appendix 3 of the Technical Regulations do not fall under any of the five categories set out in this Articles 17. - e.
-In cases of doubt, the FIA should be consulted and shall determine the classification of a particular component or piece of equipment. - 17.2.2 For the purposes of the remaining provisions of this Article 17, any reference to any Competitor shall include (a) any Associate of such Competitor; and (b) any external entity (i) working on behalf of a Competitor or (ii) working for its own purposes and subsequently providing the results of its work to a Competitor. - 17.2.3 For the purposes of the remaining provisions of this Article 17, any reference to a "component" may also refer to complete assemblies. - 17.2.4 No Competitor may use movement of personnel (whether employee, consultant, contractor, secondee or any other type of permanent or temporary personnel) with another Competitor,

-- either directly or via an external entity, for the purpose of circumventing the requirements of this Article 17. - 17.2.5 From time to time the FIA may request that a competitor shares certain information in connection with this Article 17 with the FIA (a) so that the FIA may share with the other competitors for safety reasons only, or (b) to assist the FIA in considering future amendments to the Technical Regulations, subject in each case to receiving the appropriate undertaking of confidentiality from the FIA. - 17.2.6 Except as otherwise expressly permitted by these Technical Regulations or by the FIA, no competitor may directly or indirectly disclose or transfer any intellectual property to another competitor that is reasonably likely to impact upon the performance of the receiving competitor, and no competitor may directly or indirectly obtain (by any means) the same from another competitor.
+In cases of doubt, the FIA should be consulted and shall determine the classification of a particular component or piece of equipment. - 17.2.2 For the purposes of the remaining provisions of this Article 17, any reference to any Competitor shall include (a) any Associate of such Competitor; and (b) any external entity (i) working on behalf of a Competitor or (ii) working for its own purposes and subsequently providing the results of its work to a Competitor. - 17.2.3 For the purposes of the remaining provisions of this Article 17, any reference to a "component" may also refer to complete assemblies. - 17.2.4 No Competitor may use movement of personnel (whether employee, consultant, contractor, secondee or any other type of permanent or temporary personnel) with another Competitor, either directly or via an external entity, for the purpose of circumventing the requirements of this Article 17. - 17.2.5 From time to time the FIA may request that a competitor shares certain information in connection with this Article 17 with the FIA (a) so that the FIA may share with the other competitors for safety reasons only, or (b) to assist the FIA in considering future amendments to the Technical Regulations, subject in each case to receiving the appropriate undertaking of confidentiality from the FIA. - 17.2.6 Except as otherwise expressly permitted by these Technical Regulations or by the FIA, no competitor may directly or indirectly disclose or transfer any Intellectual Property to another competitor that is reasonably likely to impact upon the performance of the receiving competitor, and no competitor may directly or indirectly obtain (by any means) the same from another competitor. - 17.2.7 Where a Competitor is made responsible under these Technical Regulations for raising any issues of safety, incompatibility and/or reliability of a component that it uses on its car, it shall not make any claim against any other party that is inconsistent with that and its imposition of responsibility.